sourceoptics/source_optics/FAQ.md

 How Do I Add A Private Repo
 ===========================

-First create a credentials object and assign it in Django admin
+First create a credentials object and assign it in Django admin.

+You will need to add a SSH private key and optionally an unlock password.

+Repo cloning for private repos requires an SSH key, as the password field is *NOT* used, though this field may be used for some future API requests.

 How Do I Organize My Large Installation?
 ========================================